Audacium/audacium/BUILDING.md

 ### Windows

 We build Audacity using [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/).
-In order to build Audacity **Desktop development with C++** workload is required.
+In order to build Audacium **Desktop development with C++** workload is required.

 As we require only C++14 - MSVC 2017 should work just fine too.

 ### MacOS

-We build Audacity using XCode 12.
+We build Audacium using XCode 12.
 However, it is likely possible to build it with XCode 7.

 ### Linux